lansolo99/lansolo.dev/content/posts/snipcart-ecommerce-layer-quick-review.md

 type: 'article'
 description: Personal experience implementing Snipcart.
 imgCover: 'strapi-headless-cms-quick-review.jpg'
-tags: [snipcart, next, tailwindcss, strapi, vercel]
+tags: [snipcart, next, strapi, vercel]
 createdAt: 2021-10-16
 ---

 Another quick review style article!

-This time talking on Snipcart I just start to implement in a project.
+This time, talking on [Snipcart](https://snipcart.com/) I just start to implement in a project.

 ## Context

-In the last article, I wrote about building an e-commerce website using Next + Strapi.
+In the last article, I wrote about building an e-commerce website using Next + [Strapi](https://strapi.io).
 I just quicky mentionned using Snipcart as headless e-commerce layer but didn't say much about it because I didn't really experimented it at this time.

 ## Why Snipcart?